SungHoHong2/Leetcode-Experiment/medium/Decode_String/README.md

 class Solution:
     def decodeString(self, s: str) -> str:
         # create a stack that stores the current string and the repeated number
-        # intialize the pointer of current string
+        # initialize the pointer of repeat and current string
-        # initizlie the pointer of repeated numbers
         # iterate the input
-            # if char is the repeat number
+            # if char is part of the repeat number
-                # if the repeat is two digits (ex 32[a])
+                # record the repeat considering the number may be two digits (ex 32[a])
-            # if it is a opening bracket
+            # if the char is an opening bracket
-                # save the state of the previous string
-                # save the state for the number of repeats for the current string
+                # save the state of the number of repeats for the current string
-                # set the current string pointer to zero
+                # save the state of the previously created string
-                # set the repeat pointer to zero
+                # renew the state of the repeat and the current string
-            # if it is a closing bracket
+            # if the char is a closing bracket
-                # pop out the number from the stack
-                # pop out the previous string from the stack
-                # append the string with the new repeated data
+                # combine the previous result with the repeating current string
             # if char is a data
-                # append the char
+                # append the char to the current string
         # return the accumulated result
         pass
 ```